dalesgit/obsidian/pages/safe-church-training.md

 		- ![overview-course.png](../assets/overview-course_1668985702694_0.png)
 		-
 - Duty to report
+	- Overview
+	  collapsed:: true
 		- why it is important
 		- identify why people don't report
-	-
-	-
+		- understand the moral and possibly legal requirement to report -
 -
 -